 - Fossil fuels provide energy through a chemical reaction known as combustion.

-- The energy is stored in every carbon-carbon and carbon-hydrogen bond, which is released when these bonds are break.
+- The energy is stored in every carbon-carbon and carbon-hydrogen bond, which is released when these bonds are broken.

-- Combustion of fossil fuels is a highly exothermic (heat releasing) reaction and produces a huge amount of energy.
+- The combustion of fossil fuels is a highly exothermic (heat releasing) reaction and produces a huge amount of energy.